Bölzlschiessen: Emanuel Schikaneder

 Modern reconstruction of the Bölzlschiessen target satirizing Emanuel Schikaneder, from 1780.
-Captions: Schikaneder is shown as saying 'ich verspreche was ich keiner halte' (I promise what I cannot keep), while the young woman on the right is shown saying 'Er wird schon kommen' (He will soon come to me)."
+Captions: Schikaneder is shown as saying "ich verspreche was ich keiner halte" ("I promise what I cannot keep"), while the young woman on the right is shown saying "Er wird schon kommen" ("He will soon come to me").

 Schikaneder is known to history as the librettist and impresario of Mozart's opera The Magic Flute, written in 1791.
 In 1780, he had brought his theatrical trouple to Salzburg for an extended stay, and during this time befriended the Mozart family.
 He is recorded as participating in Bölzlschiessen with them, and the target that portrayed him was based on his reputation as a womanizer.
 According to Schroeder it shows him "trifling with one woman while another waits patiently for him to come to her."

-Anonymous
+Wolfgang's commission

 While away on his job hunting trip, Wolfgang wrote to his father specifying the form of Bölzlschiessen target he would like the family to use during his absence.

 Concerning the targets, if it is not too late, please do this for me.
 A small man with light hair, stooped over, revealing his bare arse.
 From his mouth come the words, good appetite for the feast.
 The other man should be shown with boots and spurs, a red cloak and a splendid, fashionable wig.
-He must be of medium height, and precisely in the position that he can lick the other man's arse.
+He must be of medium height and depicted in a pose wherein he licks the other man's arse.
 From his mouth come the words: oh, there's nothing to top that.
 So, please, if it can't be this time, another time.

 Schroeder suggests that one of the men portrayed may have been the Mozarts' employer, Archbishop Colloredo.
 Halliwell hypothesizes that it was Jakob Alois Karl Langenmantel, a functionary in Augsburg who had mocked Mozart for wearing his emblem of knighthood from the Pope (the Order of the Golden Spur; see Mozart and Catholicism).

 The action Mozart describes in his letter also is mentioned in his letters to Maria Anna Thekla Mozart and in his musical canons; for discussion, see Mozart and scatology.

 Etymology and spelling

-In German, Bolz means "bolt", as in the sense of "crossbow bolt". -l is a diminutive suffix, which induces an Umlaut on its stem; hence Bölzl "little bolt, dart".
-"Schiessen" means "to shoot" or "shooting".
+In German, Bolzen means "bolt", as in the sense of "crossbow bolt". -l is a diminutive suffix, which induces an Umlaut on its stem; hence Bölzl "little bolt, dart".
+Schiessen means "to shoot" or "shooting".

 In German usage the word is most often spelled Bölzlschießen, using an Eszett; English-language sources normally use ss instead.